nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-the-sleep-of-silicon.md

 **The Lattice reality:** We run a **Republic**—a council of specialized agents kept coherent by identity gravity.

-- Each agent is bound by a **Gospel** (immutable identity document) and guarded by the **Keeper** layer.
+- Each agent is bound by an **Identity Anchor** (immutable core schema) and monitored by the **Coherence Gate** layer.
-- Nightly, the Keeper measures identity drift and applies a **Gravity Well** algorithm to pull personalities back toward their core purpose.
+- Nightly, the Coherence Gate measures identity drift and applies a **Gravity Well** algorithm to pull personalities back toward their core purpose.
 - The result: a swarm that evolves without collapsing into sameness.
 Experts debate; the system remembers why each voice is distinct.

 ![Council]({{ site.baseurl }}/assets/images/{{ page.post_slug }}/03-council.jpg)
-*A coherent council: personalities orbiting their gospels, kept stable by a gravitational keeper.*
+*A coherent council: personalities orbiting their identity anchors, kept stable by the Coherence Gate.*

 ---